-If your controller is configured to monitor Free Cl, it may be either calculated or a sensor may be attached.
-There are two versions of the free chlorine sensor, the CCS-140 and the CP-1.
+If your controller is configured to monitor Free Cl, it may be either calculated or a probe may be attached.

-Caution: Free chlorine sensors require the use of a temperature sensor and a properly calibrated pH sensor.
+Caution: Amperometric chlorine sensors require the use of a temperature sensor and a properly calibrated pH sensor.
+Refer to the instruction pamphlet included with the sensor at the time of installation.